 University Library Services provides instruction, information resources, and services needed by students pursuing their education and seeking an understanding of themselves, their world, and their Creator.
-The Daniel A. Cannon Memorial Library faculty and support staff offer direct personal assistance to all students, whether on the University Campus, at Continuing Education Centers, or at the Center for Online Learning.
+The Daniel A. Cannon Memorial Library faculty and support staff offer direct personal assistance to all our students and faculty, at all locations and online.
 Library acquisitions are carefully selected to support the curriculum and to provide information resources in a variety of formats.

 Located on the University Campus and overlooking Lake Jovita, the Daniel A. Cannon Memorial Library provides a welcoming environment for individual and group study and research.
-The three-level library building houses book, electronic, audiovisual, and instructional materials collections as well as an extensive periodicals collection.
-Electronic resources complement and enhance traditional print and non-print information resources.
-Workstations for accessing the library's online catalog and multiple research databases are located throughout the building.
-Additionally, the fully automated library maintains an education resources center, a media services center, a student computer lab, the Hugh Culverhouse Computer Instruction Center, and a video teleconferencing classroom.
-The University Archives are also housed in the library building.
+The three-level library building houses book print collections, ebook, electronic, audiovisual, and instructional materials collections, as well as an extensive periodicals collection.
+The electronic resources complement and enhance traditional print and non-print information resources.
+Computer workstations for accessing the library's online catalog and multiple research databases are located throughout the building.
+Additionally, the library houses a student computer lab with a full suite of software for courses, a small makerspace; and The Hugh Culverhouse Computer Instruction Center classroom 1 is equipped for collaboration and seminars, while the Hugh Culverhouse Computer Instruction Center 2 (CCIC1 and CCIC2), is equipped with computers and resources that can be used for whole class instruction, group projects or as computer labs when not being used for instruction.
+The library also houses three other flexible classroom spaces with video teleconferencing capabilities, and several group study rooms with glass white boards.
+The University Archives and Special Collections are also housed in the library building.

-Library faculty regularly conduct classes in information retrieval and library research skills.
-Because many students will use the library's resources from a distance, an online orientation to the library and its resources is available to all students wherever they are located.
-The online orientation includes tutorials on the use of OCLC discovery search, research databases, Internet search engines, and other selected reference sources, as well as general information literacy issues.
+Library faculty regularly conduct classes in information retrieval and library research skills to promote Information Literacy and lifelong learning online and in person.
+Because many students will use the library's resources from a distance, an online orientation to the library and its resources, as well as a large selection of help videos are available to all students wherever they are located.
+The online orientation includes tutorials on the use of OCLC discovery search, research databases, Internet search engines, and other selected reference sources, as well as general information literacy topics.

-The library web page http://saintleolibrary.cloudaccess.net/homepage.html offers remote access to the library's resources and services for off-campus students enrolled at Continuing Education Centers or the Center for Online Learning.
-This web page provides easy access to the library's information retrieval system, ebook collections, and multiple research databases that include many full-text articles.
+The library web page offers remote access to the library's resources and services no matter your location, along with a chat feature for anyone requiring assistance.
+For off-campus students enrolled at Saint Leo University Worldwide Education Centers, the website provides easy access to the library's resources and services, including reference and research help, writing assistance, the information retrieval system, approximately 500,000 eBooks, and multiple research databases that include many thousands of full-text journal, newspaper, and magazine articles.

-In addition to serving as the gateway to academic research for both distance learners and University Campus students, the library website includes an Ask-A-Librarian feature as well as links to selected reference sources available on the Internet.
-Online request forms further aid document delivery and interlibrary loan services, while a toll-free number to the reference desk affords direct person-to-person communication with a librarian concerning reference, database research, bibliographic search, circulation, interlibrary loan, document delivery, and course reserve services.
+In addition to serving as the gateway to academic research for both distance learners and University Campus students, the library website also includes a calendar that students can use to schedule on-site, online, or telephone library and writing support, the ability to call, email, chat or text for research assistance The website also features course- specific LibGuides and links to selected reference sources available on the Internet.
+Online request forms are also available to further aid students with document delivery and interlibrary loan services, while a toll-free number to the reference desk (800) 359-5945 affords direct person-to-person communication with a librarian concerning reference, database research, bibliographic search, circulation, interlibrary loan, document delivery, and course reserve services.